Quantum metrology with linear Lie algebra parameterisations: Nonlinear optomechanics

 \subsection{Quantum Fisher information}

 We will now compute the quantum Fisher information vector for the three aforementioned cases.
 The covariances of these with respect to an initial state can then be used to find the QFI, as described in Appendix A of the main text.
+In each of these cases the Hamiltonian will be time-dependent, so we will find $\mathcal{V}$ using \cref{eq:FisherFormulaTimeDependent}.